wr1/treeclick/README.md

 # TreeClick

 A Click extension that provides tree-formatted help messages for CLI commands and groups.
+Inspired by [rich-click](https://github.com/ewels/rich-click).

 ## Installation